-Staging along with the PSA value and Gleason score help you and your doctor decide on the best treatment, taking into account:
+Staging along with the PSA value and Gleason score helps you and your provider decide on the best treatment, taking into account:

 With stage I, II, or III prostate cancer, the main goal is to cure the cancer by treating it and keeping it from coming back.
 With stage IV, the goal is to improve symptoms and prolong life.
 In most cases, stage IV prostate cancer cannot be cured.

-Loeb S, Eastham, JA.
+Loeb S, Eastham JA.
 Diagnosis and staging of prostate cancer.
-In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
-Campbell-Walsh Urology.
-11th ed.
-Philadelphia, PA: Elsevier; 2016:chap 111.
+In: Partin AW, Dmochowski RR, Kavoussi LR, Peters CA, eds.
+Campbell-Walsh-Wein Urology.
+12th ed.
+Philadelphia, PA: Elsevier; 2021:chap 152.

 National Cancer Institute website.
 Prostate cancer screening (PDQ) - health professional version.

 Reese AC.
 Clinical and pathologic staging of prostate cancer.
 Mydlo JH, Godec CJ, eds.
 Prostate Cancer.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 39.